haoliao66/Specialty-Retail-BI-Dashboard/README.md

 A closer look into a snapshot of the database reveals that it uses the **star schema** on a sql database.
 I selectively imported and joined useful tables into Power BI for analytics purposes:
 <img width="760" height="477" alt="image" src="https://github.com/user-attachments/assets/09fa5aee-086d-4143-914c-08316482c33d" />

-**Order Table (Fact Table)**: Contains all relevant orders information: Orders ID, Order datetime(which I extracted only date information from), Customer Name, Brand Model(that the kit pertains to), Total Cost(before and after tax and shipping), and individual parts' SKU IDs in the kit sold(the SKU IDs were in JSON list format, which I then have to expand into multiple rows using the power query function "Record.ToTable")
+**Order Table (Fact Table)**: Contains all relevant orders information: Orders ID, Order datetime(which I extracted only date information from), Customer Name, Brand Model(that the kit pertains to), Total Cost(before and after tax and shipping), and individual parts' SKU IDs in the kit sold(the SKU IDs were in JSON list format {"SKU0014": 1, "SKU0097": 1, "SKU0329": 1}
+ , which I then have to expand into multiple rows using the power query function "Record.ToTable")

 **Product Table (Dimension Table)**: Joined by SKU ID to the fact table, contains manufacturer price and part type (bulb, clip, roller, etc.) information for each individual SKU part.

 **Date Table (Dimension Table)**: Joined by Order Date to the fact table, for date and time period analysis
 ## Redacted view
 However, the portfolio entry will focus on documenting the following: